-- You need to determine who the user is and what goal he wants to achieve.
+- You need to determine who the user is and what goal they want to achieve.

 - Remember the language of conversations and the limitations of multilingualism.

-- Determine what data is necessary for chatbot to achieve the target.
+- Determine what data is necessary for the chatbot to achieve the goal.

-- Evaluate what should happen to the data that chatbot collects: whether they are to be forwarded for the purpose of the contract, and whether they are to be analyzed.
+- Evaluate what should happen to the data that the chatbot collects: whether they are to be forwarded to process an order or whether they are to be analyzed.

-- Design chatbot conversations so the user submits relevant data to achieve the goal.
+- Design the conversations of the chatbot so the user submits relevant data to achieve the goal.

 - Analyze user queries to improve chatbot conversations and improve product and sales presentation.

 - Conversations can be designed so the chatbot recognizes the persona of the user (target group).
-When talking to the chatbot the user can go back to another conversation thread.
+When talking to the chatbot, the user can return to another conversation thread.

-- The distribution of the Amazon Lex chatbot can be done using Facebook Messenger, Slack, Kik, Twilio SMS, as well as any website and mobile application.
+- The Amazon Lex chatbot can be distributed using chat services such as Facebook Messenger, Slack, Kik, and Twilio SMS, as well as any website and mobile application.

 Hero shot: Michele M. F. / Flickr.com / Bit.ly/2XBFuJt / CC BY-SA 2.0